JeodC/PortMaster-ShipOfHarkinian/README.md

 for this port, so settings must be manually altered in `shipofharkinian.json` and `imgui.ini`; randomizer seeds must also be generated from a PC.

 ## Graphics Adjustments
 You can modify `config.ini` to toggle common settings including built-in presets: `default, vanillaplus, enhanced, custom`.
+If you want to make changes beyond the presets, do `preset=custom` in the ini file.
+An invalid entry will load the default preset.

 ## Further Adjustments
 There is a `gptk` file you can use to change which button emulates F1 (default is L3).
 Once you do so, make the menu bar appear, hold the north button, press R, then press the north button again to access the menu bar navigation.